-Spacious and comfortable holiday home in excellent location in Las Manchas.
-Close to the Beach!
-Additional extras are: a heatable pool, a fireplace, AC, bicycles and much more!
+Spacious and comfortable holiday villa in excellent location in Las Manchas – additional extras are: a heatable pool, fireplace, AC, bicycles, infrared sauna and much more!

 The holiday villa Tamanca is located in the rural town Las Manchas and offers plenty of comfort and the beach of Puerto Naos is close by.
 The house offers its guests 144 m² living space.
 On the 1.000 m² plot you find a heatable pool and a covered barbecue.
 The kitchen was designed and equipped with care for detail and you may overlook the exterior, so that children playing outside are never without supervision.